ndmitchell/hlint/README.md

 ```

 The general syntax is `lhs -- rhs` with `lhs` being the expression you expect to be rewritten as `rhs`.
 The absence of `rhs` means you expect no hints to fire.
 In addition `???` lets you assert a warning without a particular suggestion, while `@` tags require a specific severity -- both these features are used less commonly.

+### Printing abstract syntax

+Getting started on problems in HLint often means wanting to inspect a GHC parse tree to get a sense of what it looks like (to see how to match on it for example).
+Given a source program `Foo.hs` (say), you can get GHC to print a textual representation of `Foo`'s AST via the `-ddump-parsed-ast` flag e.g. `ghc -fforce-recomp -ddump-parsed-ast -c Foo.hs`.

+When you have an [`HsSyn`](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/compiler/hs-syn-type) term in your program, it's quite common to want to print it (e.g. via `Debug.Trace.trace`).
+Types in `HsSyn` aren't in [`Show`](https://hoogle.haskell.org/?hoogle=Show).
+Not all types in `HsSyn` are [`Outputable`](https://hoogle.haskell.org/?hoogle=Outputable) but when they are you can call `ppr` to get `SDoc`s.
+This idiom is common enough that there exists [`unsafePrettyPrint`](https://hackage.haskell.org/package/ghc-lib-parser-ex-8.10.0.16/docs/Language-Haskell-GhclibParserEx-GHC-Utils-Outputable.html#v:unsafePrettyPrint).
+The function [`showAstData`](https://hoogle.haskell.org/?hoogle=showAstData) can be called on any `HsSyn` term to get output like with the `dump-parsed-ast` flag.
+The `showAstData` approach is preferable to `ppr` when both choices exist in that two ASTs that differ only in fixity arrangments will render differently with the former.

 ### Acknowledgements